jasonujmaalvis/magento2-twitter/README.md

   3. Click on the 'Keys and Access Tokens' tab and then 'Create my access token'

 ## Module configuration
-The module configuration can be found through the main menu under Jason Alvis.
+The module configuration can be found through the main menu under Alvis.
 As a minimum please ensure you enter your screen name, consumer key, consumer key secret, access token and access token secret.

 ### Display settings
 Multiple settings available giving you full control over your tweets including: